giladreich/QuickCut/docs/README.md

 SnippingTool will start as soon as we hit the F14 key.

-Multiple keys can be used for a single shortcut:
+It's also possible to use combination of keys for a single shortcut:

 ![Create Profile](/media/action_window_map_keycombo.png)